ldpercy/turtle/task/readme.md

 Done
 ----

+* Use 'direction' instead 'heading' - there is a difference, but for the near future direction is much clearer
 * Get Firefox & chrome's form styling more in sync
 * Changed cmd arg parseInt to parseFloat to allow for fractional degrees
 * Command textarea tabs